lanl/BEE/README.md

 # Mail List and Contact

-For bugs and problems report, suggestions and other general questions regarding the BEE project, Please subscribe tobee-user-group@googlegroups.com  and post your quesitons.
+For bugs and problems report, suggestions and other general questions regarding the BEE project, Please subscribe to bee-user-group@googlegroups.com  and post your quesitons.

 # Release